FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 The famous fighter ace, who flew his last sortie from Goodwood Aerodrome, formerly RAF Westhampnett has a statue in his honor within the airfield.

-From the enviably positioned Commanding Officers’ Table – with exceptional uninterrupted views of the start straight – you can take in the flat-out wheel-to-wheel racing and enjoy effortless entertaining.
-From breakfast through four-course lunch to cocktail reception and afternoon tea, the sumptuous menu will be deliciously crafted.
+From the enviably positioned Commanding Officers’ Table, with exceptional uninterrupted views of the start straight, you can take in the flat-out wheel-to-wheel racing and enjoy effortless entertaining.
+From breakfast and a cocktail reception to a four-course lunch and afternoon tea, the sumptuous menu will be deliciously crafted.

 Only the best will do for the Commanding Officer and with an elevated viewing platform right up against the track you are sure to have the very best uninterrupted views of the starting straight.